django-hijack/django-hijack/docs/customization.md

 ## Hijack permission

 By default, only superusers are allowed to hijack other users.
 This behavior can be adapted to your liking.
-However, be aware of the potential secuirty implications.
+However, be aware of the potential security implications.

 You alter the permission check, including that of the `can_hijack` template tag via the `HIJACK_PERMISSION_CHECK` setting.